The1Dominater/SimpleGoogleSheetsScheduler/README.md

 4. Return to the Google Spreadsheets tab and refresh

 ### Functions
-In the sheet with the team availability go to the top tool bar and select **Scheduling >> Make Schedule** to generate a new sheet with assign shifts
+In the sheet containing the team's Availability Table go to the tool bar and select **Scheduling >> Make Schedule** to generate a new sheet with assigned shifts
  - Make sure the schedule table follows the format DATE, DAY, TIME, team member 1, ..., team member n
  - Make sure availability is marked with <span style="color: #00ff00;">#00ff00 green